wehu/CljPerl/README.md

-### CljPerl
+# CljPerl

-CljPerl is a lisp implemented by Perl.
+CljPerl is a Lisp implemented by Perl.
 It borrows the idea from Clojure, which makes a seamless connection with Java packages.
 Like Java, Perl has huge number of CPAN packages.
 They are amazing resources.
 We should make use of them as possible.
-However, programming in lisp is more insteresting.
+However, programming in Lisp is more insteresting.
-CljPerl is a bridge between lisp and perl.
-We can program in lisp and make use of the great resource from CPAN.
+CljPerl is a bridge between Lisp and Perl.
+We can program in Lisp and make use of the great resources from CPAN.

-### Example
+## Example

 	;; file t.clp
 	(defmacro defn [name args & body]